objczl/objczl.com/index.md

 ## Hello!

 I’m Liang Zeng.
 I’m an iOS developer based in Chongqing, China.
-Since 2010, with the platform since "iPhone OS 4", and with nine years total of professional programming experience.
+Since 2010, with the platform "iPhone OS 4", and with nine years total of professional programming experience.
 I've written Objective-C for six years, and for the last two years, I've been heavily focused on Swift.
 I’m good at Cocoa Touch to build iPhone and iPad applications.
 I can build the app independently.
 I have